 - MRSA swabbing - to identify if some non-MRSA patients have MRSA on their skin.

-Community-associated MRSA infection prevention
+Preventing community-associated MRSA infection

 The following actions can reduce risk of community-associated MRSA outside of hospitals:

 - regular hand-washing